dr-JT/pupillometry/README.md

 The package contains various functions for different steps in the preprocessing pipeline, such as interpolation or baseline correction.

+The pre-processing steps are based on what has commonly been used in the literature and suggested by

+Mathôt, S., Fabius, J., Van Heusden, E., & Van der Stigchel, S. (2018).
+Safe and sensible preprocessing and baseline correction of pupil-size data.
+Behavior research methods, 50(1), 94-106.

 ## Eyetrackers

 Currently the package only supports data exported from BeGaze using an SMI eye-tracker.
 Other eye-trackers will be included in future updates.